prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 ```

 > NOTE: the ["handlebars" syntax above](https://sendgrid.com/docs/for-developers/sending-email/using-handlebars) is like HTML, but allows us to construct HTML dynamically based on some data (in this case it wants us to pass it `human_friendly_timestamp`, `products`, and `total_price_usd` variables)

+> NOTE: the product-level information provided in the example code template references each product dictionary's "name" attribute (matching the template data below), but you'll probably want to include a formatted version of the product price as well.

 Example "Test Data" which will populate the template: